CHUKWUKA-EMI/Angelos/README.md

 # ANGELOS

-Welcome to Angelos, your go-to solution for building scalable, real-time, and event-driven applications using the powerful publish/subscribe pattern.
+Welcome to `ANGELOS`, your go-to solution for building scalable, real-time, and event-driven applications using the powerful publish/subscribe pattern.
 Whether you're a seasoned developer or just getting started with event-driven architecture, this repository provides a comprehensive set of tools and resources to help you master the art of Pub/Sub.

 Key Features:
 🚀 Scalable Architecture: Build applications that can handle millions of concurrent events and scale effortlessly as your user base grows.